 “I make judgements about how I feel.”

-What is Emotional Non-Judgement?
+What is Emotional Non-Judgement (Acceptance)?

 Emotional judgement refers to the tendency to have secondary (or meta-emotional) thoughts or emotions about our original emotion.
 For example, we may get angry about something and then start feeling guilt for feeling angry.
-When this happens, it is really our judgment of the original anger emotion as begin bad in some way that leads to the rise of the guilt.
-When we are non-judgmental, we unconditionally accept our emotions and we don’t judge ourselves for having those emotions.
+When this happens, it is really our judgment of the original anger emotion as being bad in some way that leads to the rise of the guilt.
+When we are non-judgemental, we unconditionally accept our emotions and we don’t judge ourselves for having those emotions.

 Why is it important to have this skill?